'New dawn' Brexit to do list: money, charming Trump and making friends

 Some businesses are reporting a post-election “Boris bounce” recovery, and finance minister Sajid Javid says he is hopeful that Britain’s economic growth can eventually bounce back to its pre-financial crisis levels of nearly 3% a year.

-The finance industry want to maintain a close relationship with the EU but it will not enjoy the same level of access as under the bloc’s single market, which includes a so-called passporting regime.
+The finance industry want to maintain a close relationship with the EU but it will not enjoy the same level of access as when the UK was part of the bloc’s single market, which includes a so-called passporting regime.

-Instead, the government will be looking for the EU to make ruling based on equivalence where each side decides if the other’s rules for financial stability and investor protection are sufficiently aligned with its own to grant access.
+Instead, the government will be looking for the EU to make rulings based on equivalence, where each side decides if the other’s rules for financial stability and investor protection are sufficiently aligned with its own to grant access.

 The EU has indicated it will use the threat of restricting access for Britain’s biggest export industry as leverage for wider demands such as fishing access to UK waters.